swamy389/Shell-Script/shell-inter.md

 by default shell script understand the previous command success or not it is our responsibility to check that is through the exit status if it is 0 we can consider at is succes when it is not 0 we can consider at it is failure so we will exit shell scrpt whenever it is face the errors.

+how you get the script name inside shell script? we will get through the $0 we will get all varibles $@ we will get number of varibles $#